ziirou/fullstackopen/part2/README.md

+# Exercises 2.1-2.20

-the answers for the exercises of part 2
+The answers for the exercises of part 2